PantalaLabs/BionicGlove/README.md

 n/a - not available

-#### Dependencies:

-There are two mathematical calculations that are widely used in the library:
-1. EMA (https://en.wikipedia.org/wiki/Moving_average) : this one is implemented by a macro called ALPHAFILTER in the BionicGlove.h
-2. Linear Regression (https://en.wikipedia.org/wiki/Linear_regression) : this is a library LinearRegression.h by https://github.com/cubiwan/Regressino .
-You will need to download and install it too.

 #### Conventions:

 Every method has one kind of parameter.
 Be careful not to mix the types of parameters or unexpected results may happen.